Audio plug-ins have always been a critical topic in music production because of their role in shaping sound.

 - De-verb: Designed to remove reverb from a signal.
 Sometimes reverb is desired, but others definitively not, and a podcast recording is a perfect example where you might want your signal as dry as possible.

-- De-plosive: Many times, singers or speakers can over-pronounce letter p’s or b’s, generating this burst of air that can be annoying to the final listener (something similar as de-essers but for low-end).
+- De-plosive: Many times, singers or speakers can over-pronounce letter p’s or b’s, generating this burst of air that can be annoying to the final listener (something similar to de-essers but for low-end).
 This type of plugin helps mitigate this.

 - De-click: Sometimes records have literal clicks or glitches in them because of several different reasons.
 This plugin will help you catch those.